2 Kings 4

 Elisha does not throw the pot away.
 He does not condemn the prophet who gathered the gourds.
 Instead, he asks for meal - flour - and casts it into the poisoned pottage.
 And then he says, "Pour out now for the people, that they may eat.
 And there was no harm in the pot."
 The poison is neutralized.
 Death is swallowed up in the taste and nourishment of bread.
 The fellowship is restored.

 Meal is grain ground fine.
 It is the staff of life, the foundation of all provision.
-When Elisha casts meal into the deadly pot, he is not performing a chemical miracle.
-He is enacting a spiritual principle: that the foundation of life - bread, the primary sustenance - has power to heal what would otherwise kill us.
+When Elisha casts meal into the deadly pot, he is enacting a spiritual principle: that the foundation of life - bread, the primary sustenance - has power to heal what would otherwise kill us.
 The prophets eat in fellowship, safe, nourished.

 2 Kings 4:42-44Twenty Loaves Feed One Hundred

 42And there came a man from Baalshalisha, and brought the man of God bread of the firstfruits, twenty loaves of barley, and full ears of corn in the husk thereof.
 And he said, Give unto the people, that they may eat.
 43And his servitor said, What, should I set this before an hundred men?
-And Elisha said, Give the people, that they may eat: for thus saith the Lord, They shall eat, and shall leave thereof.
-44So he set it before them, and they did eat, and left thereof, according to the word of the Lord.
+He said again, Give the people, that they may eat: for thus saith the LORD, They shall eat, and shall leave thereof.
+44So he set it before them, and they did eat, and left thereof, according to the word of the LORD.

 A man from Baalshalisha brings Elisha bread of the firstfruits - twenty loaves of barley and fresh corn in the husk.
 These are gifts of thanksgiving, acknowledgment that the first and best of the harvest belong to the Lord and to His servants.
 The man gives these to Elisha and says simply, "Give unto the people, that they may eat."
-He is not giving to Elisha alone.
 He is giving to the prophet's entire community.

 Elisha's servant looks at the twenty loaves and looks out at the hundred hungry people.
 The math does not work.
 "What, should I set this before an hundred men?" he asks.
 How can so little feed so many?
 His question is reasonable.
 It is the question we would all ask when asked to do the impossible.

 But Elisha responds: "Give the people, that they may eat: for thus saith the Lord, They shall eat, and shall leave thereof."
-Not only will they eat.
-They will leave food behind.
+They will eat, and they will leave food behind.
 The provision will exceed the need.
 And it does.
 The people eat, and there is food left over.
-The word of the Lord does not create scarcity; it creates abundance.
+The word of the Lord creates abundance.

 The pattern in these four miracles is the same: a small thing is offered or discovered, emptiness is filled, what was lacking becomes abundant, and what was dead or poisoned becomes life-giving.
 The widow's single pot of oil, the Shunammite's chamber, the prophet's search for food, the man of Baalshalisha's twenty loaves - each is received and transformed by Elisha's faith and God's power.
 Nothing is too small for God to use.
 No need is too large for God to meet.